stayhard/MessageBus.ts/README.md

 You can chain this to create a dialog between the handler and publisher with multiple messages going back and forth.

+## How to tests ##

+Make sure you have node, typescript and jake installed.
+If not, install node and run the following commands:

+    npm install -g typescript
+    npm install -g jake

+Then, run the following commands in the project root:

+    npm install <- Only required once
+    jake

+## How to build NuGet package ##

+Make sure the NuGet command line utility is in your PATH.
+In the Jake build file, there's a ''nuget'' task.
+From the command line in the root of the project, run:

+    jake nuget

 ## Changelog ##
+**0.1.3**

+- Fix for on() and off() function overloads causing generic calls not to work implicitly.

 **0.1.0**

 - Reply channels are no longer nested.
 Only one reply channel is ever created for each subscriber on the root channel.